mstahl/ampere/README.md

     Post.new :title    => "BREAKING: Kitties Are Awesome", :contents => "This just in!
 Kitties are super adorable, and super great."

+Later, when you want to retrieve it, you can use the where() method (although this will be slower if one of the keys you are searching by isn't indexed).

+    post = Post.where(:title => "BREAKING: Kitties Are Awesome").first

+### Indexes

+Indexes work similar to Mongoid.
+They are non-unique.

+    class Student < Ampere::Model
+      field :last_name
+      field :first_name

+      index :last_name
+    end

+This will create an index of the last names of students, and lookups by last_name will happen faster.

 ## Contributing to ampere

   * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet